BACK TO INDEX

 Conference articles

 1. G.A.
 Enciso and E.D.
 Sontag.
 A remark on multistability for monotone systems II.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 2957-2962, 2005.
-Keyword(s): multistability, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): multistability, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 2. E.D.
 Sontag.
 A notion of passivity gain and a generalization of the `secant condition' for stability.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 5645-5649, 2005.
 Keyword(s): nonlinear stability, dynamical systems.